Dutch star Arjen Robben announces retirement from soccer

 Robben helped the Netherlands reach the 2010 World Cup final, where it lost to Spain.
 He made 96 appearances for the Dutch team before his international retirement in 2017.

-The Dutch winger says, “I was able to play in six major tournaments and was the captain in the final years.
-All in all an unforgettable time that I will always cherish.”
+“I was able to play in six major tournaments and was the captain in the final years.
+All in all an unforgettable time that I will always cherish,” Robben said.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports